hdavidzhu/portfolio/markdown/autoschematic.md

-# Autoschematic: The Automatic Wire Cutter/Stripper/Bender
+# Autoschematic: The Automatic Wire Cutter / Stripper / Bender

 Rapid prototyping of a device that converts software-made wire schematics into physically prepared wires.
 No more spending ages crimping wires!